ankitsinghyadav81967/Logic-Design/README.txt

 OPENS :

 13th April 2023 - Solve the DCD issue and introduce bypass feature in Parametric Clock Divider.
-Also, explore how the param can be converted to an interface input (to support dynamic divide by value change without design resynth
+Also, explore how the param can be converted
+                  to an interface input (to support dynamic divide by value change without design resynth).